scionproto/scion/doc/dev/design/V6AddressSupport.rst

 Migration from current addressing
 ---------------------------------

-The address format described in this proposal needs not, at first, apply to the wire fomat, The main objective is for applications to be able to designate SCION hosts by way of a regular IPV6 address.
+The address format described in this proposal needs not, at first, apply to the wire fomat.
+The main objective is for applications to be able to designate SCION hosts by way of a regular IPV6 address.
 This means that the only decoding and encoding taking place must be at the boundary of the SCION API.
 An application would be allowed to use new methods that